nagasudhirpulla/taming_python/blog/skills/flask_macros.md

 * In the above example, a macro named `render_input` is declared using the `{% macro %} {% endmacro %}` jinja tags
 * The inputs of macro are declared just like python functions.
 Default input values can also be declared
 * All the jinja template in between the `{% macro %} {% endmacro %}` tags will be rendered based on the input parameters when the macro is called
+* Additional input arguments passed to the macros can be accessed using the special variable named `kwargs` inside the macro.

 ## Calling jinja macro from another template file
 * If the macro is declared in the same template file, it can be called directly.